chavarera/PythonScript/FileHandeling/FileMethods.md

 ```

 ### 2.fileno()
-- fileno returns the integer file desciptor that is used by the implementation to request i/o operation
+- fileno returns the integer file descriptor that is used by the implementation to request i/o operation
-- file descriptor is simply index into file descriptor table
+- the file descriptor is simply indexed into a file descriptor table
-- for each process in operating system there is one block pcb(process control bloack)
+- for each process in the operating system, there is one block PCB(process control block)
-- one of the part of pcb keep track context of the process which is array structure called file descriptor
+- one of the parts of PCB keep track context of the process which is array structure called file descriptor

 Syntax:
 ```python